 Automated outline of dangerous areas for the voyage

-Comply to OCIMF, Rightship and PSC requirement
+Comply with OCIMF, Rightship and PSC requirement

 Reduce the workload of the navigational officer

-Risk mitigation tool that NoGo areas are entered in the ECDIS and in use
+It is a risk-mitigation tool that NoGo areas are entered in the ECDIS and in use

 Real-time data supply as part of the NavCloud service